 - Personal belongings should not be brought to school and may not be taken into the examination room.
 Only pens/pencils, erasers, rulers and calculators as approved for the specific examination on that day may be taken into the examination room.
-(Refer to your teacher for details of what is approved for each examination.)
+(Teachers will provide details of what is approved for each examination.)

-- Items not allowed include: bags, mobile phones, electronic devices (unless allowed in specific exams eg. a calculator), watches, headphones, dictionaries, wallets/purses, pencil cases, computers, food stuffs (except water), cushions, blankets and any other item not directly associated with the examination.
-Water may be taken in to the exam provided it is in a clear container with no labels attached.
+- Items not allowed include; bags, mobile phones, electronic devices (unless allowed in specific exams eg a calculator), watches, headphones, dictionaries, wallets/purses, pencil cases, computers, food stuffs (except water), cushions, blankets and any other item not directly associated with the examination.
+Water may be taken in to the examination provided it in a clear container with no labels attached.

-- Students are to check the Examination board outside of the Performing Arts Theatre and move to the designated room for their exam at least 15 minutes before the time specified for commencement of the examination.
+- Students are to check Student Services the Examination Board outside of the Performing Arts Theatre and move to the designated room for their exam at least 15 minutes before the time specified for commencement of the examination.
 The group is to queue ready to enter when instructed to do so by the supervisor.

-- Students must take great care in reading their exam timetable and must bring their personalised exam timetable with them to each exam.
-No compensatory time is allowed for students who come late to an examination.
-Students will not be allowed to enter more than 30 minutes after reading time begins.
+- Students must take great care in reading their examination timetable and must bring their personalised examination timetable with them to each exam.
+No compensatory time is permitted for students who come late to an examination.
+Students will not be permitted to enter an examination more than 30 minutes after reading time begins.

 - Students are not to enter the examination room before instructed to do so.
-Students with special seating conditions are to be ready to identify themselves to the supervisor when they arrive.
+Students with special seating conditions are to identify themselves to the supervisor when they arrive.

 - Answer booklets, writing paper and paper for notes/working out are provided.

 - All examinations begin with reading time of 5 or 10 minutes.
-Students are only to read in this time and may not highlight, underline, make notes or use a calculator or other items during this period.
+Students are only to read in this time and may not highlight, underline, make notes, use a calculator or other items, or mark their paper in any other way during this period.

-- Students must observe any rules or requirements stated on the covers examination papers.
+- Students must observe any rules or requirements stated on the cover of examination papers.

 - Students must observe all instructions given by supervisors.